-Wireless Radio - Enable or disable the wireless radio by choosing from the drop-down list.

-- Region Select your region from the drop-down list.
+- Wireless Radio Choose from the drop-down list to enable or disable the wireless radio. - Wireless Network Name Also called the SSID (Service Set Identification).
+Enter a value of up to 32 characters.
+The same name must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXX indicates the last unique six numbers of each Router's MAC address).
+This value is case-sensitive.
+For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+If your country or region is not listed, please contact your local government agency for assistance.

+Limited by local law regulations, version for North America does not have region selection option.

-If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the Router works on. - > Channel Width - Select any channel width from the drop-down list.
-The default setting is automatic, which can automatically adjust the channel width for your clients. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
+- Channel This field determines which operating frequency will be used.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.
+If you select auto, then the AP will select the best channel automatically. - Mode - This field determines the wireless mode which the Router works on. - 11b only - Select if all of your wireless clients are 802.11b. - 11g only - Select if all of your wireless clients are 802.11g. - 11n only- Select only if all of your wireless clients are 802.11n. - 11bg mixed - Select if you are using both 802.11b and 802.11g wireless clients. - 11bgn mixed - Select if you are using a mix of 802.11b, 11g, and 11n wireless clients. - Channel Width Select any channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
-It is strongly recommended that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.

-For ASCII, the key can be made up of any numbers from 0 to 9 and any letters from A to Z, and the length should be between 8 and 63 characters.

-For Hexadecimal, the key can be made up of any numbers from 0 to 9 and letters from A to F, and the length should be between 8 and 64 characters.

-Please also note the key is case sensitive, which means that upper and lower case keys will affect the outcome.
-It would also be a good idea to write down the key and all related wireless security settings.

-- > No Change - If you choose this option, wireless security configuration will not change!
+It is recommended strongly that you choose one of following options to enable security. - WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters. - For ASCII, the key can be made up of any numbers from 0 to 9 and any letters from A to Z, the length should be between 8 and 63 characters. - For Hexadecimal, the key can be made up of any numbers from 0 to 9 and letters from A to F, the length should be between 8 and 64 characters. - Please also note the key is case-sensitive, this means that upper and lower case keys will affect the outcome.
+It would also be a good idea to write down the key and all related wireless security settings. - No Change If you choose this option, wireless security configuration will not change!

 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless". - 6.
-Click the Next button.
+For advanced settings, please refer to 4.6 Wireless.

+6. Click the Next button.
 You will then see the Finish page.

-If you don't make any changes on the Wireless page, you will see the Finish page as shown in Figure 3-12.
+If you don't make any change on the Wireless page, you will see the Finish page as shown in Figure 3-14.
 Click the Finish button to finish the Quick Setup.